HumanTree92/esx_advancedvehicleshop/README.md

 # About esx_advancedvehicleshop:
-Advanced Vehicle Shop for ESX Servers
+Advanced Vehicle Shop for ESX

 I did NOT create the Code.
 I only edited the esx_vehicleshop code to create this new shop.

-This is a New Script where i have Combined all of my Custom Vehicle Shop Scripts into 1 script.
-I have done this so i can easily manage it.

-# Helpfull Info
+# Helpfull Info:
 * This Vehicle Shops works exactly like esx_vehicleshop.
 * Players can Buy/Sell Aircrafts, Boats, Cars, & Trucks.
 * This is mainly for those that don't want to have/use the esx_vehicleshop Car Dealer Job.